 TAURUS - Apr 21/May 21 Don't underestimate the power of positivity, Taurus.
 You can evoke more change than you may expect if you channel all of your confidence.
 Others will feed off your energy.
-GEMINI - May 22/Jun 21 A mysterious energy is affectJust go with the flow for a lit- better left to the side.
-It just themselves out.
+GEMINI - May 22/Jun 21 A mysterious energy is affecting your decisions, Gemini.
+Don't be scared or suspicious.

 CANCER - Jun 22/Jul 22 Cancer, you will never be short on ideas, but you may need to figure out what is worthy of your energy.
 You can't focus your attention on a million projects without help.
-LEO - Jul 23/Aug 23 tle while and things will sort may free up a lot of extra time,

-Get yourself noticed for all the right reasons, Leo.
+LEO - Jul 23/Aug 23 Get yourself noticed for all the right reasons, Leo.
 Try your best in the workplace to have higher-ups see what you're made of this week and next.
 A promotion could be near.
 VIRGO - Aug 24/Sept 22 Apply a reality check to assess which projects you should keep going and what ones are